 Remote Support & Installation

-For more than ten years, Reverse Polarity has been remotely installing and configuring all of the software products we support.
+For more than fifteen years, Reverse Polarity has been remotely installing and configuring all of the software products we support.
 This includes writing or integrating custom scripts like the one below into your environment.

 If you are interested in having us perform a remote installation of Xymon, Bacula, Cerberus or any other product.
 Or if you need help with installing and integrating a custom script like the one below, we would be happy to assist!